Introduction

 Stamp Duty

-Stamp Duty (also known as SDLT or Stamp Duty Land Tax) is essentially a tax charged on property transactions, and its rates are determined by the property's value.
+Stamp Duty (also known as SDLT or Stamp Duty Land Tax) is essentially a tax charged on property transactions in England and Northern Ireland, and its rates are determined by the property's value.
 The more expensive the house, the more stamp duty you will pay.
-There are circumstances where you will pay no stamp duty at all, for example, if the property you are purchasing is less than £125,000, or less than £300,000 if you are a first time buyer.
+There are circumstances where you will pay no stamp duty at all, for example, if the property you are purchasing is less than £125,000, or less than £300,000 if you are a first-time buyer (with relief applying up to £500,000).

-The table below shows the stamp duty rates at different property values.
+The table below shows the standard stamp duty rates (main residence, non-first-time buyer):

 Surveyors Fee